-In a NetWare virtual machine, using the system console, you can configure virtual machine options such as time synchronization, CPU idling, and device configuration with VMware Tools.
+In a NetWare virtual machine, using the system console, you can configure certain virtual machine options such as time synchronization, CPU idling, and device configuration with VMware Tools.
 The VMware Tools command-line program is called vmwtool.

 Although you cannot use the VMware Tools configuration utility in a NetWare virtual machine, you can use the vmwtool command to achieve some of the same functionality.
 This command has the following syntax: